 When the initiator set the MID-REQ or BC-REQ fields in the SSW-Feedback frame to one, or the responder set the MID-REQ or BC-REQ fields in the SSW-ACK frame to one.

-The BRP setup sub-phase starts with the initiator sending a BRP packet with the Capability Request subfield set to 1 and with the remaining subfields within the BRP Request field set according to the initiator’s need for an MID sub-phase, a BC sub-phase and a beam refinement sub-phase.
+The BRP setup sub-ph-ase starts with the initiator sending a BRP packet with the Capability Request subfield set to 1 and with the remaining subfields within the BRP Request field set according to the initiator’s need for an MID sub-phase, a BC sub-phase and a beam refinement sub-phase.
+The BRP setup sub-phase can also starts when the responder grants a MID-REQ or BC-REQ within the SS-ACK frame or when it request MID or BC in the SS-ACK frame.
 Upon receiving a BRP packet with the Capability Request field set to 1, the responder shall respond with a BRP packet with the subfields within the BRP Request field set according to the responder’s desire for an MID sub-phase, a BC sub-phase and a beam refinement sub-phase.
 This process is repeated until the responder transmits to the initiator a BRP packet with the Capability Request subfield set to 0 and the initiator sends as a response a BRP packet with the Capability Request subfield also set to 0.
 The BRP packet from the initiator that initiates the termination of the BRP setup sub-phase can be the first BRP packet of the BRP phase, either as part of beam refinement or as part of an MID or BC sub-phase.